 Eli Paley, an alumnus of the Chevron Yeshiva, is owner of Mishpacha Media Group and publisher of the Mishpacha weekly magazine for the haredi and Dati sectors, in Israel and abroad, in Hebrew and English.
 He is a businessman and social activist, and is chairman of the Paley Family Foundation which supports and promotes Torah centers and social initiatives in the haredi community.
 He is a member of the Jewish Funders Network and is active in several philanthropic organizations.

-Nitsa (Kaliner) Kasir is head of the labor market and social policy divisions of the Bank of Israel’s Research Department.
+Nitsa (Kaliner) Kasir was head of the labor market and social policy divisions of the Bank of Israel’s Research Department.
 She has over thirty years’ experience in social and economic research and extensive experience in working with policymakers and various entities in Israel and abroad.
 She is a board member of the Israel Forum for Diversity Hiring, is a member of various policy committees, and headed the committee on economics and employment in the Elalouf Committee.
 She volunteers in various fora advancing social issues.Show more

 Yitzchak Pindrus is an alumnus of Yeshivas Aderes Eliyahu in Jerusalem's Old City.
 He serves as the director of MATI Jerusalem Business Development Center.
 He is former mayor of Beitar Illit and former deputy mayor of Jerusalem.